-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipe work.
+There is a PVC cold water storage tank within an attic space.

-The sanitary arrangements comprise a two piece suite within the cloakroom, a three piece suite within the en-suite shower room and a five piece suite within the bathroom.
+Sanitary fittings comprise a two piece suite within the cloakroom and three piece suites in the en-suite bath/shower rooms and the bathroom.